PII v. D&O Insurance

 Executive, employees (past and present), customers, competitors, banks, lenders, liquidators or auditors.

 The policy pays on behalf of the directors and managers to protect their personal position and ultimate personally liability from claims.
 It provides access to a limit of indemnity and the safety net of legal experts and appointed representatives, with cover for damages and legal costs incurred in defending an action.

 In addition, many insurer wordings now expand the basic scope of protection and provide extras – for example, including employment practices liability, crisis management, official investigation costs, retired directors and for “outside” board positions held.

 One of the main differences between PII and D&O policies is the capacity in which the wrongful act, which gives rise to the claim, is committed.
 If by the company (under contract) then it’s your PII.
 If in a personal capacity, for a much wider duty of care and scope of exposures, then it’s the individual and a D&O insurance.

 Cox Mahon are specialist insurance brokers for professional and executive risks.
-Contact us today for more information on D&O insurance, including claims examples, or a non-obligation request for a premium quotation.
+Contact us today for more information on Directors’ and Officers’ insurance, including claims examples, or a non-obligation request for a premium quotation.